-We will understand

-and address safety,

-protection risks

-across the sector,

-for the benefit of

-consumers and the

-general public.
-We will

-responsibility lies with

-be clear that primary

-those delivering the

-activity and require

-them to show us

-how they manage

-work with partners

-placed to deliver

-better outcomes.

-where they are best

-their own risk.
-We will

-security, and consumer
+We will understand and address safety, security, and consumer protection risks across the sector, for the benefit of consumers and the general public.
+We will be clear that primary responsibility lies with those delivering the activity and require them to show us how they manage their own risk.
+We will work with partners where they are best placed to deliver better outcomes.